Tim Lincecum: Professional career

-Drafts and minor leagues
+Draft and minor leagues

-In 2006, Lincecum was drafted tenth overall by the San Francisco Giants, becoming the first player from the University of Washington to be taken in the first round.
+The San Francisco Giants selected Lincecum with the tenth overall pick in the 2006 MLB draft, becoming the first player from the University of Washington to be taken in the first round.
+Lincecum's hometown team, the Seattle Mariners, drafted pitcher Brandon Morrow with the fifth overall pick.
 His $2.025 million signing bonus was, at the time, the most the organization had ever paid to any amateur player.

 Lincecum made his professional debut in 2006 with the Salem-Keizer Volcanoes of the Single-A short season Northwest League.
 Going into 2007, he was ranked as the #11 prospect in baseball and the #1 prospect in the San Francisco Giants organization by Baseball America.
 In the spring of 2007, Colorado Rockies prospect Ian Stewart described Lincecum as tough to face, saying "You can't see the ball at all until it's right on top of you.
 It gets on you real quick...Guys on our club who have been in the big leagues said he's the toughest guy they ever faced too."
 Lincecum spent the first month of the season pitching for the Fresno Grizzlies, the Giants' Triple-A affiliate in the Pacific Coast League (PCL).
 In 31 innings across five starts with the Grizzlies, he allowed just one run, 12 hits, and 11 walks while striking out 46 batters and going 4–0.
 During his 2006 and 2007 minor league campaigns, Lincecum struck out 30.9% of batters, the highest ratio of any minor league pitcher in the previous ten years.